Introduce Your Undergraduate and Graduate Students to the UWC

 • University Writing Center: Providing in-person and online writing consultations, the University Writing Center is staffed by trained peer, graduate, and faculty consultants who offer free assistance with all types of academic and non-academic writing.
 UWC consultants can help you identify your writing ideas and questions, narrow your focus, organize your ideas, shape your work for different purposes and audiences in different genres and disciplines, incorporate and document your sources, and develop your revision strategies.
 To schedule a session or to find what you need in a library of online writing resources, visit www.jmu.edu/uwc.

-It has been years since we revised* this syllabus statement, and we know the text can easily become boilerplate or fine print for students who can benefit from a meeting with one of the UWC's professional writing consultants.
+We know the UWC syllabus statement can easily become boilerplate or fine print for students who might truly benefit from a meeting with one of the UWC's professional writing consultants.
 If you can talk us up a bit, thank you.

 * last revised on 9.19.2017

 This short UWC introductory video (<4 minutes) complements our syllabus statement.
-We also still love the UWC Cribs video that we posted to YouTube back in 2015 during our first year in the Student Success Center.
+We also still love the UWC Cribs video that we posted to YouTube back in 2015 during our first year in the Student Success Center, featuring the inimitable Kody Sharp.
+Our consulting staff has changed since then, but our mission and enthusiasm remain the same.

 Sample Extra Credit and Required Visit Policies (and how your students can verify their UWC visit)